priyan2115/UFOs/README.md

  we learn all the above steps which is neccesarry for customize the propare webpage or as I said that the basic things we learnt during this project.
 # Results
   ### How to use this website:
-  using this website is most easiest and common task how customer needs to be.
+  * Using this website is most easiest and common task how customer needs to be.
     * First, we have to access the website.
     * second, find the **Filter Search** title, under this title we can see the different paramaters and their titles.
     * Now, what we have to do is just type the name of paramaters or Ids from what you want to filter the data and thats it ,once you type your criteria or the Ids             inside the parameters and press enter n you will get your result.